rneto/rafaelneto-dev-blog-vuepress/blog/_en/_posts/tailwind-css.md

   <iframe src="https://htmlpreview.github.io/?https://github.com/rneto/mini-projects/blob/master/basic-tailwind-css/index.html"></iframe>
 </div>

-Puedes ver el código completo del anterior ejemplo al que he llamado [Basic Tailwind CSS](https://github.com/rneto/mini-projects/tree/master/basic-tailwind-css) en mi repositorio de GitHub [Mini projects](https://github.com/rneto/mini-projects).
+You can find the complete code for the previous example, which I've named [Basic Tailwind CSS](https://github.com/rneto/mini-projects/tree/master/basic-tailwind-css), in my GitHub repository [Mini projects](https://github.com/rneto/mini-projects).

-Y si quieres profundizar un poco más sobre Tailwind CSS con Angular e inclusive Angular Material, te sugiero visitar mi artículo sobre [cómo integrar Tailwind CSS con Angular Material en una aplicación Angular](/blog/integrar-tailwind-css-angular-material/).
+If you want to delve deeper into using Tailwind CSS with Angular, including Angular Material, I suggest visiting my article on [how to integrate Tailwind CSS with Angular Material in an Angular application](/en/blog/integrate-tailwind-css-angular-material/).

 ---
 <social-share class="social-share--footer" />